 Iliza Shlesinger: Elder Millennial

-Iliza Shlesinger has long been a Netflix stand-up stalwart, with five specials (Freezing Hot, War Paint, Confirmed Kills, and Iliza Unveiled are the others) but it’s Elder Millennial that is her obra maestra.
+Iliza Shlesinger has long been a Netflix stand-up stalwart, with five specials (Freezing Hot, War Paint, Confirmed Kills, and Iliza Unveiled are the others) but it’s Elder Millennial that is her masterpiece.
 Taking aim at her own generation as well as every other one, Elder Millennial feels strangely like listening to your grandmother on her annual Thanksgiving tirade.
 Yet, Shlesinger is infinitely more charming than your grandmother — no offense.
-Nailing everything from dating, sex, and the double standards and hypocrisy that pervade our society’s every interaction and government’s operation, Shlesinger walks a tight rope of wisdom and purposeful naivete.
+Nailing everything from dating, sex, and the double standards and hypocrisy that pervade our society’s every interaction and government’s operation, Shlesinger walks a tightrope of wisdom and purposeful naivete.
 She’s an elder millennial with much to learn but she also knows how to tell it how she sees it.

 Dave Chappelle: Sticks & Stones